 Filing a car accident claim may financially protect you in a number of ways.
 Your insurance company may help by paying up to your policy limits on any property damages or injuries you caused while driving.
 It may also help you pay for any legal costs if you are taken to court.
 Depending on the details of your policy, your insurance company may also pay to repair damages to your own vehicle.

 How to file an auto insurance claim

 The process of filing an auto insurance claim starts at the scene of the accident.
-Here are the steps you should take immediately after the accident up until you get your insurance claim completed.
+When looking at how to start a claim, there are a few steps you may want to take immediately after the accident up until your insurance claim is completed.

 If you can, call your insurer before you leave the scene of the accident, but don’t call until you are safe and have talked to the police and exchanged information with the other driver.
 Many insurance companies allow you to file a claim online or via a mobile app, but you may prefer to call and talk to a live person so you can be sure you’re doing everything they need you to do.

 If your car is not driveable, your provider may call a tow truck if the police haven’t already.
 If you have rental car coverage, your insurer could start the process of getting you in another vehicle immediately.

 After ascertaining that you’re safe and taking down the details of the accident, the insurance agent will assign your case to a claims specialist or adjuster.
 This person will work with you through the car insurance claim process.

 A claims specialist will answer any questions you have about the process and guide you through getting compensated for any damages up to your policy limits.
 If the other driver is at fault, the adjuster will typically represent you in dealings with that driver’s insurance company.